vlad-ignatov/react-numeric-input/README.md

 This component is still in development.
 Please do not use until 1.0.0!

 # React Numeric Input

-Number input component that can replace the native number input wich is not yet very well supported and where it is, it does not have the same appearance across the browsers.
-Additionally this component offers more flexible options and can be used for any values (different representations of the internal value)
+Number input component that can replace the native number input which is not yet very well supported and where it is, it does not have the same appearance across the browsers.
+Additionally this component offers more flexible options and can be used for any values (differently formatted representations of the internal numeric value).

 ## Installation
 ```sh